Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

 It is known that the convergence of the IPF iterations becomes problematic in the small noise regime \citep{dvurechensky2018computational}, i.e.\ for a vanishing diffusion coefficient $σ_R(x,t)$.
 The aforementioned theoretical construction of the IPF iterations provides some insight.
 Consider $F^{(0)}$, solution to \cref{eq:sde_ref}.
-Under appropriate conditions \citep[Chapter 11]{stroock2006multidimensional}, if $σ_R(x,t)$ vanishes, the solution to \cref{eq:sde_ref} converges to the solution to the random ODE
+Under suitable conditions \citep[Chapter 11]{stroock2006multidimensional}, if $σ_R(x,t)$ vanishes, the solution to \cref{eq:sde_ref} converges in law to the solution to the random ODE

 The time reversal of \cref{eq:ipf_ode} is

 and $F^{(1)}$ is the solution to \cref{eq:ipf_previous_ode} with $\RX_0 ∼ ϒ$.
 But $F^{(2)}$ is given once again by the solution to \cref{eq:ipf_ode}, and the IPF iterations fail to converge.
 The key issue is the disappearance of the $x$-score $∇_x\log f^{(i-1)}_𝔯(x)$ factor from \cref{eq:ipf_previous}, through which the laws of the IPF iterations propagate.